kimbius/CTFd-S3-plugin/README.md

   * SECRET_ACCESS_KEY
   * BUCKET

-`ACCESS_KEY_ID` is your AWS Access Key.
+`S3_ACCESS_KEY_ID` is your AWS Access Key.
 If you do not provide this, the plugin will try to use an IAM role or credentials file.

-`SECRET_ACCESS_KEY` is your AWS Secret Key.
+`S3_SECRET_ACCESS_KEY` is your AWS Secret Key.
 If you do not provide this, the plugin will try to use an IAM role or credentials file.

-`BUCKET` is the name of your Amazon S3 bucket.
+`S3_BUCKET` is the name of your Amazon S3 bucket.

+`S3_ENDPOINT_URL` is the endpoint url of your Amazon S3 bucket.

 ## Note